casanovg/timonel/README.md

 Contributing:
 -------------
 Contributions are welcome!
-If you want to add a new feature please, feel free to create a pull request or open an issue ...
+If you want to add a new feature, please feel free to create a pull request or open an issue ...

 Version History:
 ----------------